darinz/Statistics/README.md

 ## Overview

-This project contains materials for learning both theoretical and practical techniques for applying statistical models to data.
+This project contains comprehensive materials for learning both theoretical and practical techniques for applying statistical models to data.
 The focus is on regression models, which are used to model a variable of interest as a function of explanatory variables.

 **Example Applications:**
 - Which variables are significant predictors for the success of a restaurant?